 Facial Scars and Injuries

 Such injuries may be caused by impact with the wheel, dashboard, airbag or broken glass windows, and windshield.
 Disfiguring facial injuries may require multiple surgeries.
 In some situations, these injuries can leave a lasting scar on the victim’s face.

 The Bottom Line

 All these car accident injuries require immediate medical treatment, which, in some cases, can be costly, especially if your doctor advises surgery and hospitalization for months.
-These expenses can put a big burden on you and your family financially.
-Therefore, it is advisable to file a personal injury claim so that you can get compensated for your losses and injuries.
+These expenses can put an enormous burden on you and your family financially.
+Therefore, it is advisable to file a personal injury claim to get compensated for your losses and injuries.

 As the legal process is complex, you should consider seeking professional help.
 Contact our team of experienced and compassionate North Carolina and South Carolina auto accident lawyers for legal representation.
 Our motor vehicle accident attorney can handle all aspects of your case while you focus on your recovery.

 At the Law Offices of Jason E. Taylor, we will do whatever we can in conformance with the law to get you full and fair compensation.
-Our goal is to get you fairly compensated so that you can gain financial stability and get the best medical treatment needed to get back on the road to recovery.
+Our goal is to get you fairly compensated to gain financial stability and get the best medical treatment needed to get back on the road to recovery.